vinigiu/brain-agriculture-experian/README.md

 $ npm install
 ```

+## ADD ENV
+- Create a .env following the .env.example

 ## Running Docker
 - The Postgres DB will be running on a docker container.
 To start it, run: